top of page

 Uganda is graced with stunning mountain ranges that offer breathtaking scenery and unique opportunities for adventure, hiking and exploration.
 Some of the notable mountains in Uganda include:

-1. Rwenzori Mountains: Known as the "Mountains of the Moon," this UNESCO World Heritage Site boasts Africa's third-highest peak, Mount Stanley, as well as several other snow-capped peaks.
-The Rwenzoris are famous for their equatorial glaciers, alpine meadows, and diverse flora and fauna, offering challenging trekking experiences for adventurers.
+1. Rwenzori Mountains: famously known as the "Mountains of the Moon," this UNESCO World Heritage Site boasts Africa's third-highest peak, Mount Stanley, as well as several other snow-capped peaks.
+The Rwenzori mountains are famous for their equatorial glaciers, alpine meadows, and diverse flora and fauna, offering challenging trekking experiences for adventurers.

 2. Mount Elgon: Located on the border with Kenya, Mount Elgon is an extinct volcano with the world's largest volcanic caldera.
 It is home to various ecosystems, including montane forest, bamboo, and moorland, and offers opportunities for hiking, trekking, and exploring caves and waterfalls.